 What shouldn’t I do after a tooth extraction?

-For the first 24 hours, the focus is ensuring the blood clot forms properly.
+The focus for the first 24 hours is ensuring the blood clot forms properly.
 Don’t do anything that creates suction in the mouth, such as drinking through a straw.
 We recommend you avoid substances like tobacco and alcohol, as these can slow the healing process and irritate the forming clot.
 It can cause dry socket and other, more serious, complications.

 Should I rinse my mouth after a tooth extraction?

-For the first 24 hours, avoid rinsing the area, as this can create suction and dislodge the clot.
+Avoid rinsing the area for the first 24 hours.
+This can create suction and dislodge the clot.
 After this timeframe, rinsing your mouth a few times daily with warm salt water benefits the healing process and keeps the area clean.

 How should I brush my teeth after a tooth extraction?